Berries, Herbs & Flowers

 Who Can Pick Berries?
-Berry picking is reserved main season CSA members and share partners who have paid the Partner Fee.
+Berry picking is reserved CSA members and share partners who have paid the Partner Fee.

 How Much Can Members Pick?
 CSA members and share partners can pick the weekly or seasonal quota, regardless of whether they have a full or half share.
 For example, if the quota is one pint, both the primary member and the share partner can each pick one pint.
-Quotas are posted here and on the Tin House chalkboard.
+Quotas are posted online on the "Berry Quota" tab on the CSA members page, and on the Tin House chalkboard.

 HERBS & FLOWERS

-Herbs and flowers are reserved for main season, summer, and fall CSA members and share partners who have paid the Partner Fee.
+Herbs and flowers are reserved for CSA members and share partners who have paid the Partner Fee.
 We don’t issue weekly quotas, but members are expected to be considerate and pick what is reasonable for their households.
 Members must also familiarize themselves with proper harvesting techniques and use scissors or pruners at all times.